 A note on porter welfare

-Porter welfare is a very important consideration when choosing an operator.
-No donkeys or mules are allowed on the hike to Machu Picchu (unlike the other popular treks in Peru) and everything is carried by incredibly hardworking and motivated porters.
-The Peruvian government has imposed formal weigh-ins and standards that have improved conditions in recent years.
-Unfortunately, it is still common to see many porters, employed by less responsible operators, making the 38km trek in sandals and bearing backpacks clearly not suited to the task.
+Porter welfare is an important consideration when choosing an operator.
+No donkeys or mules are allowed on the hike to Machu Picchu (unlike the other popular treks in Peru) and everything is carried by hardworking porters.
+The Peruvian government has imposed formal weigh-ins and standards have improved conditions in recent years.
+Unfortunately, it is still common to see many porters, employed by less responsible operators, making the 38km trek in flip-flop sandals and bearing backpacks clearly not suited to the task.

 Orientation and hiking companion introduction

-After parting with the second half of my payment, I was ready to get to the briefing and meet my trek mates.
+After parting with the second half of my payment, I was ready for the briefing and to meet my trek mates.

 We were a small group of trekkers, 5 total.
 Mike from Canada (me), Ontario (Canada) girl, and Washington State family (mom and 2 adult daughters).
 After the customary introduction formalities, I had learnt the following:

-- Ontario (Canada) girl had decided to stick with her Peru trip despite a bad breakup, that had ended her ex-boyfriend’s participation in the pilgrimage.
+1. Ontario (Canada) girl had decided to stick with her Peru trip despite a bad breakup, that had ended her ex-boyfriend’s participation in this pilgrimage.
 She replaced his presence in Peru with that of her parents (who would be sticking around in Cusco).
 An interesting, yet resourceful substitution (when viewed in the light of individual financial preservation).

 After meeting the other travellers, we were introduced to our charming guide, John.
-An excitable young Peruvian and experienced guid with the endearing trait of using the word “guys” as his filler word.
+An excitable young Peruvian and experienced guide with the endearing trait of inserting the word “guys” into every sentance.

 Following Llama Path’s thrilling introduction video, we were given our instructions for pickup early the next morning and sent on our merry way!